sensu/sensu-docs/content/sensu-go/5.2/guides/install-check-executables-with-assets.md

 ---
-title: "How to install executables using assets"
+title: "How to use Sensu assets"
-linkTitle: "Installing Plugins with Assets"
+linkTitle: "Using Bonsai Assets"
 weight: 40
 version: "5.2"
 product: "Sensu Go"